-Without communicating with superior and subordinate, no organization runs a single day.
-Communication without upper level and the lower level employee is very much essential for organization.
+Without communicating with superiors and subordinates, no organization runs a single day.
+Communication between the upper level and the lower level employee is very much essential for organization.
 Some advantages of vertical communication system are as follows:

-- Maintains good labor-management relations: There is systematic flow of information under his communication system, so a good relation can be developed between superior and subordinates.
+- Maintains good labor-management relations: There is a systematic flow of information under his communication system, so a good relationship can be developed between superiors and subordinates.

 - Maintains organizational discipline: There is a chain of command in vertical communication system.
 So, a sense of discipline may be developed among the employees.

 - Effective decision making: Superiors needed various information to take decision making in the organization.
-With the help of vertical communications, superiors collect information form subordinate.
+With the help of vertical communications, superiors collect information from subordinates.

 - Help in decentralizations: Duties and responsibilities can be delegated among departments thorough vertical communication.